 Serving the individualized transition needs of students with widely varying social, emotional and cognitive needs within a school, summer or after-school program is a complex endeavor.
 With over a decade of experience designing transition-specific programming, our staff work collaboratively with schools to refine current services, design new classes and programs, develop skill-building curricula and train staff to effectively facilitate the development of independence skills for students.

 Transition programs and services are constantly evolving; it seems like new opportunities are available every day.
 Still, it can be difficult to find one singular program that meets a student’s unique transitional needs.
 In these instances, we are available to work with schools and families to build a team of providers to deliver services for an individualized transition plan or postgraduate year program.
 NESCA will also facilitate the program to ensure coordination of care.

 Training for Schools, Professionals and Groups

-NESCA offers a wide variety of workshops providing both theoretical and practical information for supporting students with developmental, learning, and/or emotional challenges.
+NESCA offers a wide variety of workshops providing both theoretical and practical information for supporting students with developmental, learning and/or emotional challenges.
 Below is a sampling of our most popular workshops related to transition-age youth.
 These and other trainings pertaining to students with learning differences may be tailored to meet the needs of your school or organization.
-Workshops typically range in length from 1.5 – 3 hours but can be shortened or lengthened upon request.
+Workshops typically range in length from one and a half to three hours but can be shortened or lengthened upon request.